-I worked on the copy side (big surprise, looking at this site, eh?) and as a Creative Director, mainly on the 200-store Mark's Work Wearhouse account which, at that time, was a 200-store retail chain.
+I worked on the copy side and as a Creative Director, mainly on the Mark's Work Wearhouse account which, at that time, was a 200-store retail chain.
 Those were the days when the company was still run by its iconoclastic founder, Mark Blumes.
-For a while, I moved to the client side, and worked as the chain's VP Marketing at a time when the brand was being repositioned upmarket.
+I moved to the client side, and worked as the chain's VP Marketing at a time when the brand was being repositioned upmarket.
 Under Blumes, the place was a customer-service cult.
 Nothing was allowed to get in the way of satisfying a customer, even if it meant losing money on any individual transaction.

 Later, I was CD at McCann's Calgary shop (mostly General Motors work) and at SGCI in New Brunswick (where I led the team that created the Aliant telecom brand.)
 I also worked for Muller & Company in Kansas City (Muller's claim to fame was that it had been dubbed 'One of the Top 6 Small Shops in the U.S.' by Adweek.
 Or was it Advertising Age?
 Whatever.)